ManushreeGrover/technical-writing-prompteng/the journey of a web request.md

   **2. SYN-ACK (Synchronize-Acknowledgment)**
   - The server receives the SYN packet and responds with a **SYN-ACK** packet.
-  - Two puposes are served via the SYN-ACK packet:
+  - Two purposes are served via the SYN-ACK packet:
     - It acknowledges the client's SYN request.
     - It also includes the server's own initial sequence number to synchronize communication.